starch-uk/sca-extra/PLAN.md

 This project is licensed under the **MIT License**.
 See the `LICENSE.md` file for details.

+**Copyright:** 2025 Beech Horn (or appropriate copyright holder)

-The BSD 3-Clause License allows:
+The MIT License allows:
 - Commercial use
 - Modification
 - Distribution
 - Private use
+- Sublicensing

 With requirements:
 - Include copyright notice
 - Include license text
-- Include disclaimer

 ## README Content Requirements